-- The Waterfall process guides to pick most of the work up front which causes the delivery of the software very late in the project lifecycle.
+- The Waterfall process guides picking most of the work upfront which causes the delivery of the software very late in the project lifecycle.

 - After the product gets to the validation stage, it makes it difficult to go back to the coding or the requirement phase to resolve something.

 Whether you’re just starting out or a seasoned pro, we have a vast collection of tutorials that cater to all levels of expertise.
 From beginner-friendly tips to advanced techniques, our tutorials cover a wide range of topics that are sure to pique your interest.